 A DC indicates that you could not complete the Unit; unlike a Fail (FA), Absent Fail (AF), or Discontinue Fail (DF), which all show that you were not successful in your attempt at the Unit.
 You need good reasons, as faculties will not approve DCs for students just trying to ‘clean up’ their record.
 DCs are also useful if you are concerned about your average mark, progression rules (Stage 1, 2, 3), or if you are thinking about future Honours or postgraduate studies.
 [Note: A grade of Discontinue Fail is not counted towards your uni WAM, but is counted for progression, and may be counted for faculty or honours WAM].

 What are the deadlines?

-Due to strict visa requirements, International Students need permission from the Uni to reduce your study load below 24 credit points.
-Seek SRC Caseworker assistance if unsure.
-See: sydney.edu.au/students/reduced-study-load-student-visa-holders.html
+International students need permission from the Uni to reduce your study load below 24 credit points, due to visa restrictions.

 Applying for DCs after the deadline

 If you are unable to complete a unit of study, it is best to apply before results are released.
-You may be able to apply after the release of results, however the longer the delay in applying for a DC, the greater the likelihood it will not be approved.
+It is unlikely that applying for a DC after results are released, would be successful.